 A word of caution here.
 At this point, the leader may be tempted to offload some of the responsibility for this course of action from themselves to their supervisor.
 Here’s what that looks like:

-“Look, I don’t agree with it either but the boss says we gotta get it done.”
+“Look, I don’t agree with it either, but the boss says we gotta get it done.”

 “Don’t shoot the messenger – this wasn’t my idea.”

 Isn’t it possible that those you work for have some perspective you don’t?
 Perhaps they’ve had some experience that you haven’t, and that experience has taught them something that you don’t yet know.
 Humility is a powerful tool here.
-Remember that no one organization is bigger than any one person – even if that person is you!
-You’re a steward of those you lead and it’s right to take that seriously.
+Remember that no one organization is more significant than any one person – even if that person is you!
+You’re a steward of those you lead, and it’s right to take that seriously.
 Push back when you need to and do so with courage.
 But if you’ve done your job by pushing back and have been told to execute anyway, then it’s time to continue to do your job and execute.
 Own the decision yourself – without shifting blame – and lead your team with humility.

 Shane Walsh brings deep and successful operational, business development, leadership, and management experience spanning six different industries that includes military service.
 Shane is the son of a Founder who built a small industrial equipment rental company in Houston, Texas and sold the company to a large private strategic acquirer shortly after Shane joined the business.
 While transitioning and scaling the company from a family-owned business to a multi-site corporate enterprise with no employee turnover, he rose to the position of Division Vice President and led the business through two private equity sales and two recapitalizations over the next six years.
 Shane oversaw the growth of the business from 14 to 50 employees, and revenue growth from $4M to more than $18M.
 During this growth, the company introduced new products and services and expanded its footprint into new geographic territories, including three new regional offices.